 Where does this leave you and me then?
-I think there are four take-homes:
+I think there are five take-homes:

 If you ride in a leisurely manner — a short commute, gentle pootling around the lanes — then you can afford to run quite low pressures for comfort.

 At the other extreme, don’t bother over-inflating your tyres for races and time trials.
 Unless the road surface is glass-smooth you won’t get any advantage, and let’s face it where are you going to find a road like that in the UK?

 In between, you should tailor your tyre pressure to your riding style and roads.
 Ride in flat country and on smooth roads?
 Go for the lower end of the range between the Berto 15% drop figure and the range marked on your tyres.

 In the hills I’d follow Jobst Brandt’s advice for equal pressures front and rear if you like to descend quickly.
 I love to go downhill fast (it makes up for the fact you need time-lapse photography to observe me climbing) but a front wheel impact puncture at 50mph is high on my list of things I’m not keen to try, along with BASE jumping and being visited in hospital by Boris Johnson.

 If you're not a demon descender, you can run a softer front tyre for comfort.